cathyqqtao/CorrTest/code/README.md

 rate.CorrTest
 ==============

-This function tests the null hypothesis of the independence of evolutionary rates among branches (lineages) in a phylogeny.
+This function tests the null hypothesis of the independence of evolutionary rates among branches in a phylogeny.

 Usage
 -----
-`rate.CorrTest(brlen_tree, outgroup, outputFile)`
+`rate.CorrTest(brlen_tree, outgroup, sister.resample = 0, outputFile`

 Arguments